kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Buoyancy.md

 The buoyancy force is the same for Styrofoam and steel!
-The buoyancy force depends on the specific weight of the fluid (in this case water) and the volume displaced by the object (see eq.~\ref{eq:buoyancy}.
+The buoyancy force depends on the specific weight of the fluid (in this case water) and the volume displaced by the object (see eq.~\ref{eq:buoyancy}).
 It doesn\'t matter what the object is made of!